gengshan-y/VCN/README.md

 and [flying things **subset**](https://lmb.informatik.uni-freiburg.de/resources/datasets/SceneFlowDatasets.en.html), and placed them under the same folder, say /ssd/.

-To first train on flying chairs for 140k iterations, run (assuming you have two gpus)
+To first train on flying chairs for 140k iterations with a batchsize of 8, run (assuming you have two gpus)
 ```
 CUDA_VISIBLE_DEVICES=0,1 python main.py --maxdisp 256 --fac 1 --database /ssd/ --logname chairs-0 --savemodel /data/ptmodel/  --epochs 1000 --stage chairs --ngpus 2
 ```
-Then we want to fine-tune on flying things for 80k iterations, resume from your pre-trained model or use our pretrained model
+Then we want to fine-tune on flying things for 80k iterations with a batchsize of 8, resume from your pre-trained model or use our pretrained model
 ```
 CUDA_VISIBLE_DEVICES=0,1 python main.py --maxdisp 256 --fac 1 --database /ssd/ --logname things-0 --savemodel /data/ptmodel/  --epochs 1000 --stage things --ngpus 2 --loadmodel ./weights/charis/finetune_141999.tar --retrain false
 ```